ACVB League

 The Associação Caboverdeano de Basketball League, more commonly known as the ACVB League, is a semi-professional basketball league for men's teams in Cape Verde.
 Founded in 2016, it is the longest-standing national league in the country.

-Most games are played at the Boys and Girls Club Stockton.
+Most games are played at the Boys and Girls Club in Brockton Massachusetts.
 Bairro is the club with the most championships, having won three titles.
 The league co-exists next to the Capeverdean Basketball League (CBL), which also features some teams that play in the ACVB.